kyleshevlin/blog/src/posts/published/what-i-love-about-react-1/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['React']
-date: "2017-04-22"
+date: '2017-04-22'
-slug: "what-i-love-about-react-1"
+slug: 'what-i-love-about-react-1'
-status: "publish"
+status: 'publish'
-subtitle: "Renders with Ternaries"
+subtitle: 'Renders with Ternaries'
-title: "What I Love About React #1"
+title: 'What I Love About React #1'
 ---

 This won't be a very long, nor deep, post.
 As I was working on some code this afternoon, a thought occurred to me.
 I love React.
 I really do.
 I find it so pleasant to work in React, and I can't always describe why.
 However, I have at least one reason I can describe, and I thought I'd share that with you right now.
 I'll share more as I think of others.